ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 We have seen how to converge our calculations with respect to the sampled k-point grid density (task 2), and have seen in task 1 that the calculated eigenvalues are a bit different at each calculated k-point.
+Now we want to see exatcly how these eigenvalues change as we move from one k-point to the next.

 Examining how the Kohn-Sham energies change from one k-point to the next can tell us useful things such as if a material is likely to have a direct or